 “If I define, I exclude” said President Juan Peron, the man millions in Argentina still revere or hate.
 Such a thought might also be worth bearing in mind when considering our children’s futures; our remit is to stimulate their aspirations so that their full potential can be realised rather than straight jacketing them with superimposed definitions.
 It seems to me that Peron espoused a more appropriate motivator than this wet offering from Sally Collier, one time Head of Ofqual: “All our kids are brilliant”.
 Lord save us – how can all be brilliant?
 How de-motivating is it for the truly brilliant to observe that the accolade of brilliance arrives on the Ration Truck?
 So, ‘oh goodie let’s give everyone a prize’ is not, in my view, the right approach.

-As with many of my advancing years I pour over the Obituaries and my take on a possible running theme is that so many successful people went to Grammar Schools and/or served in the Armed Forces (National Service and Regular).
+As with many of my advancing years I pore over the Obituaries and my take on a possible running theme is that so many successful people went to Grammar Schools and/or served in the Armed Forces (National Service and Regular).
 It may be wrong to draw a tenable conclusion that both of those areas have stimulated social mobility.
 Education should be one of the rocks of social mobility yet, here we go again, the Labour has returned like a Griffon Vulture to the LCD battle with a proposal to outlaw Independent Schools.
 Although the resultant financial burden of moving C8% of the pupil population into the public sector would be a bitter pill for the Taxpayer to swallow, the proposal raises some worries in relation to social mobility and libertarianism.

 Freedom of choice is a privilege we tend to take for granted and therefore probably undervalue.
 Many parents willingly make sacrifices for their children’s sake whether it is scrimping and saving to pay school fees or buying a more expensive house in a catchment area for a well regarded school.
 Of course all of us would like an equal society with an education system that is universally of the highest order in the same way that we demand a cure-all NHS.
 The problem is that the highest order does not come cheap.
 It seems that the battle lines are drawn between libertarianism and, to be limited to use “bog-standard comprehensive” schools (Quote Alastair Campbell).
 So why not compromise and allow Independent Schools to run on until the nation is prosperous enough to fund a uniformly high standard of education?
 In the context of compromise I much enjoyed a reader’s letter to a national newspaper that pointed out there are no books in the Library on “Great moderates in History”.
 Assuming one doesn’t really believe in anything there is nothing wrong with compromise or moderation or is there?
 Aesop for one might not agree: “In trying to please all, he had pleased none.”